-vi.
-Issue of Shares for Non-Cash Considerations
+v.
+Issue of Shares for non-cash considerations

 Earlier, issue of equity shares against non-cash considerations like pre-incorporation expenses, import of machinery and others was permitted under government approval route.
 However, the Government has now allowed the issue of equity shares against non-cash considerations such as pre-incorporation expense, import of machinery etc. under the automatic route in case of sectors under the automatic route.